Sean Lee | Product Design Leader | San Mateo, CA

 -

-Mixed with order confirmation: Including registration instructions in order confirmation emails proved ineffective, as customers perceive them as standard order confirmations.
-Since the company sells many products that don’t require software registration, the registration details often go unnoticed.
+Mixed with order confirmation: Registration instructions were embedded in order confirmation emails, which customers typically skim as standard purchase receipts.
+Since many products don’t require software registration, the instructions were often overlooked.

 -